aaaalabs/signal-noise/PERSONAL-AI-ENHANCEMENTS.md

       "transformation": 0
     }
   },
-  "message": "Tom, you're crushing maintenance but missing transformation.
+  "message": "{firstName}, you're crushing maintenance but missing transformation.
 Zero of your 10 signals move the needle on your big goals."
 }
 ```